 Dry Drowning and Children: What Parents Should Know

-Dry drowning has been in the news quite a bit lately, but how much are your kids really at risk?
+These stories can be scary for parents, but how much are your kids really at risk?

 Dry and secondary drownings typically happen to children who struggle while swimming and take in a large amount of water.